-Almost everyone craves extra space.
-But when that extra space is vertical it can pose some unique decorating challenges.
+If you crave extra space but what you have is vertical, it can pose some unique decorating challenges.

 Having high ceilings means having a fair amount of unused space over the 8-foot-high mark.
 It can make a room feel grand and luxurious, but it can also make a room feel cold and empty.
 In fact, a room with high ceilings can look quite terrible if not properly addressed.
 In order to avoid this, you need to blend the upper and lower areas by drawing the eye upwards.

 Here are six ways to decorate a tall room and make the most of your soaring ceilings.

 Hang Artwork Up High

-Hang art and other decorative items high up on the wall.
+Make use of the empty space on the high parts of the wall by hanging art and other decorative items there.
 This could be by way of a gallery-style wall that runs the entire height, or you could hang something large high up the wall.
 Whatever you hang should obviously tie in with the rest of the room, but whether it’s one large item or several small ones, a decorated wall will help draw the eye upwards.

 Take Window Treatments to the Ceiling

 This is a tough one for some people to wrap their heads around, but no matter how tall the windows are, hang your draperies at ceiling height.
-If you bring them any lower you will create a division in the wall and make the upper area feel cold and isolated.
+If you bring them any lower, you will create a division in the wall and make the upper area feel cold and isolated.
 This will require a lot of fabric, but it will create a very dramatic effect and make your room look fantastic.
-A pro tip, you should use a solid color for this.
+Your best bet is to use a solid color for this.
 A pattern can be overwhelming when used at this scale.

 Use Architectural Details

 Many homes with high ceilings already have architectural details such as exposed beams or beadboard.
 If yours does not, consider adding some.
 Granted, it can be costly, but adding details to the ceiling will help it feel more connected to the rest of the space.
 Architectural details also add depth and character to otherwise plain spaces.

 Hang a Statement Light Fixture